rahulkj/rahulkj.github.io/_posts/2013-03-06-spring-profile.md

 ---
 layout: post
-title:  "Spring profiles and tomcat"
+title: "🌱 Spring Profiles and Tomcat"
 date:   2013-03-06 19:05:00 -0600
+tags:
+  - spring
+  - tomcat
+  - java
+  - profiles
+  - debugging
+categories:
+  - development
-categories: spring_profile tomcat java
+  - java
+  - troubleshooting
 ---

 Lately, I ran into an issue where my spring application failed to start, when I deployed it to tomcat 7.